Map Compiler

 Detail faces Calculate none or all detail faces.
 Auto renders only the visible detail faces.

-Zoom Level Zoom the geometry by the given factor before building, and zoom it back afterwards.
-This can be used to prevent inaccuracies due to the integer snap of all coordinates.
-The level size multiplied by the zoom factor must not exceed the Max Level Size.
+Zoom level Zoom the geometry by the given factor before building, and zoom it back afterwards.
+This can be used to prevent inaccuracies in BSP trees due to the integer snap of all coordinates.
+The level size multiplied by the zoom factor must not exceed the Max level size (see below).

-Tessellate Flat Divide flat textures every N texels.
-The lower the value, the better are the dynamic light.
-Higher values are for high FPS.
-Auto is for the highest FPS.
+Tessellate flat Divide flat surfaces every N texture pixels.
+The lower the value, the better are the dynamic lights; higher values are for high frame rate.
+Auto is for the highest frame rate and no dynamic lights except for the sun.

-Tessellate Turbulence Divide turbulence textures every N texels.
-The lower the value, the better are the dynamic light.
-Higher values are for high FPS.
-Auto is for the highest FPS.
+Tessellate turbulence Divide surfaces whose texture names start with '*' every N texture pixels.
+The lower the value, the better are the dynamic lights; higher values are for high frame rate.
+Auto is for the highest frame rate and no dynamic lights except for the sun.

-Light Compress Helps to increase the contrast in overexposured areas.
-The value represents the percentage of the light limit (see above) where the compression will be activated.
+Light compress at Helps to increase the contrast in overexposured areas.
+The value represents the percentage of the light limit (see below) where the compression will be activated.
 0% means full compression and 100% deactivates it.

-Radiosity Subdivision Determines the quality of radiosity lighting.
+Radiosity subdivision A7 Determines the distance of light samples on shaded surfaces.
 Lower value causes better quality but slower compilation.
 Higher values can be used for draft results.
+Leave this at its default value during development, and set it to a lower value for the final compilation.

 Close when done Closes silently without requiring the Ok button to be clicked.